ataumo/macos_hardening/POLICIES.md

     1. Open System Preferences
     2. Select Sharing
     3. Uncheck Content Caching
-  - Comment : when this command return 1 it's not an error, it's just beacause cache saervice is deactivated
+  - Comment : when this command return 1 it's not an error, it's just because cache saervice is deactivated